MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-custom-rule-sets.md

 - **RemoteAddr:** This field denotes the remote address, identifying requests based on the requester's location or IP address.
 It represents the original client IP, sourced either from the network connection or typically from the X-Forwarded-For request header if the user is behind a proxy.

 - **SocketAddr:** This field denotes the socket address, identifying requests based on a direct connection to the firewall edge.
 If the client used an HTTP proxy or a load balancer to send the request, the socket address is the IP address of the proxy or load balancer.

+>[!IMPORTANT]
+> After the rule is created and saved, it may take up to an hour for the changes to propagate to all edge locations globally.